MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/deletemultiple.md

 ### DeleteMultiple

-`DeleteMultiple` is available only for elastic tables.
+Delete multiple rows of data in elastic tables with a single request.

 ##### [SDK for .NET](#tab/sdk)

-You must use the [OrganizationRequest class](xref:Microsoft.Xrm.Sdk.OrganizationRequest) because the SDK doesn't have a `DeleteMultipleRequest` class.
+You must use the [OrganizationRequest class](xref:Microsoft.Xrm.Sdk.OrganizationRequest) because the [SDK for .NET](org-service/overview.md) doesn't have a `DeleteMultipleRequest` class.
 Learn how to [use messages with the SDK for .NET](org-service/use-messages.md).

 The following `DeleteMultipleExample` static method uses the `DeleteMultiple` message with the [OrganizationRequest class](xref:Microsoft.Xrm.Sdk.OrganizationRequest) to delete multiple rows from the `contoso_SensorData` elastic table using the alternate key to include the `partitionid` to uniquely identify the rows.